Beaphar Mite Blocker Combi 500 ml

 - Sometimes the animal behaves restlessly

-- White dots (nits) in the coat, visible with good eyes/lens
+- White dots (nits) in the coat, visible with good eyes/magnifying glass

 - Later stage: bald spots/scabs